jadecobra/python_tdd_exercises/source/classes.rst

   .. code-block:: python

     class ClassWithAttributes(object):

         a_boolean = bool

-  the terminal updates to show passing tests
+  and the terminal shows all tests passed

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-What if I repeat this with other python `data structures <./DATA_STRUCTURES.rst>`_
+What if I repeat this with other python `data structures <./DATA_STRUCTURES.rst>`_?

 RED: make it fail
 ^^^^^^^^^^^^^^^^^